ZygimantasLiutkus/ruisdael-elk-client/README.md

 # ruisdael-elk-client

+This git repository contains software that collects data form different nodes and sends it to a preconfigured elastic server.
+To install this software, there is an installation script and an uninstallation script.
+If you don't want to use our software, you can also use metricbeat, for which there also is an installation and uninstallation script

 ## Getting started

 To install this software you need to run the playbook.yaml with ansible targeting the host on which you wish to install the software.
 You need root access on the target machine to execute the playbook successfully.
+The playbook clones this repository and changes some settings on the target device.

 First you need to make sure you have the right .env.template.j2 file, this should have been provided to you.
 You will need to configure the file with corresponding information in corresponding fields.